dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you have no respect for your own values how can you be worthy of respect from others.
+  I wake up every morning at nine and grab for the morning paper.
+Then I look at the obituary page.
+If my name is not on it, I get up.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1358 days)
+## 🌟 Experiences (1359 days)

 ### 🧮 Programming languages